Colourbox

 Colourbox were an English electronic musical group on the 4AD label, releasing a number of records between 1982 and 1987.
 The band was formed by brothers Martyn and Steve Young, Ian Robbins, and vocalist Debbion Currie.
-Currie and Robbins left the band in 1983, with the role of vocalist being filled by Lorita Grahame.
+Currie and Robbins left the band in 1983, and Lorita Grahame joined as singer.

 Colourbox stood apart from their then-4AD labelmates – bands such as Dead Can Dance, Cocteau Twins, and This Mortal Coil (although the Young brothers contributed to tracks on the latter project's first two albums It'll End in Tears and Filigree & Shadow).
 Their sound was eclectic, drawing from reggae and soul influences (with covers of tracks by U-Roy and Augustus Pablo released as singles), beat-box driven hip-hop rhythms, blue-eyed soul, as well as a fusion of far-ranging influences spanning from classic R&B, to dub and industrial.

 Career

 Following their debut single "Breakdown" / "Tarantula" in late 1982 (and a 1983 reworking of the tracks by new producer Mick Glossop, still featuring Currie on vocals), Currie was replaced by Lorita Grahame.
 A four-track mini-album simply titled Colourbox was released in November 1983, displaying the band's fledgling experimental sound.
-After a handful of singles, Colourbox's first full-length studio album — also self-titled — followed in August 1985, which further refined the band's diverse palette, mixing sample-splattered power-punk instrumentals with elegiac piano pieces ("Just Give 'em Whiskey" and "Sleepwalker" respectively), commercial pop ("The Moon Is Blue" and "Suspicion") and more reggae and soul covers (U-Roy's "Say You" and The Supremes' "You Keep Me Hanging On").
+After a handful of singles, Colourbox's first full-length studio album — also self-titled — followed in August 1985, which further refined the band's diverse palette, mixing sample-splattered power-punk instrumentals with elegiac piano pieces ("Just Give 'em Whiskey" and "Sleepwalker" respectively), commercial pop ("The Moon Is Blue" and "Suspicion") and more reggae and soul covers (U-Roy's "Say You" and the Supremes' "You Keep Me Hanging On").
 It was to remain the band's only full-length album.

-In 1986, the band issued two completely different singles simultaneously on the same day: one was an instrumental initially intended as a FIFA World Cup anthem of that year ("The Official Colourbox World Cup Theme"); the other, a cover of Jacob Miller's "Baby I Love You So," featured Lorita Grahame on vocals.
-The same year, 4AD issued the 1983 mini-LP on CD for the first time, with the 12" versions of both of these singles added, along with the B-side "Looks Like We're Shy One Horse / Shoot Out" and the previous non-album single "Breakdown".
+In 1986, the band issued two completely different singles simultaneously on the same day.
+One was an instrumental initially intended as a FIFA World Cup anthem of that year ("The Official Colourbox World Cup Theme").
+The other, a cover of Jacob Miller's "Baby I Love You So", featured Lorita Grahame on vocals.
+The same year, 4AD issued the 1983 mini-LP on CD for the first time, with the 12-inch versions of both of these singles added, along with the B-side "Looks Like We're Shy One Horse / Shoot Out" and the previous non-album single "Breakdown".

+"Baby I Love You So" was ranked number 12 by New Musical Express on their critics' list of the best singles of 1986.

 The band had an international hit in 1987 with "Pump Up the Volume", a collaboration with A.R.
-Kane under the name M|A|R|R|S. The song was notable for being constructed almost entirely from samples of other records, a novelty for a popular record at that time, though Colourbox themselves had been using sampling extensively since their 1983 mini-album.
+Kane under the name MARRS.
+The song was notable for being constructed almost entirely from samples of other records, a novelty for a popular record at that time, though Colourbox themselves had been using sampling extensively since their 1983 mini-album.
 The pressures of sudden success and the long-running litigation caused by the use of samples resulted in the band never recording as Colourbox again.